feisenyu/transformers_4573/docs/source/en/model_doc/colqwen2.md

 import torch
 from PIL import Image

-from transformers import ColQwen2ForRetrieval, ColQwen2Processor
+from transformers_4573 import ColQwen2ForRetrieval, ColQwen2Processor
-from transformers.utils.import_utils import is_flash_attn_2_available
+from transformers_4573.utils.import_utils import is_flash_attn_2_available

 # Load the model and the processor